 How to Freshen Your Suits at Home

 A modern tool that updates the ‘sponge and press’ method is a clothes steamer.
-By steaming the lining and outer shell of your suit, you refresh the look and feel of the fabric, remove odors, kill bacteria, and well as instantly kill any moth larva and dust mites that may be attracted to your suits and sportcoats.
+By steaming the lining and outer shell of your suit, you refresh the look and feel of the fabric, remove odors caused by bacteria (it kills any bacteria lingering in the fabric), and well as instantly kill any moth larva and dust mites that may be attracted to your suits and sportcoats.
 Before using the clothes steamer, use a clothes brush to remove any dust and soil from the suit.
 Steam is a great way to clean suits without harming the fabric.

 Really, unless a suit is visibly dirty, this is all you need to do a good cleaning of your suit.
 The less you expose your suit to the harsh chemicals of dry cleaning, the longer it will last (and look great).
 Check out his post to learn more about clothes steamers.

 The basic principles of suit maintenance discussed here have been automated in such products as the LG Styler Steam Clothing Care System that retails for $1.999.99 and the Whirlpool Swash at $399.00.
-These high priced appliances basically do the same you can easily do with an inexpensive clothes steamer and a spritz of Febreze Fabric Refresher (to add a nice scent).
+These high-priced appliances basically do the same thing you can easily do with an inexpensive hand-held clothes steamer and a spritz of Febreze Fabric Refresher (to add a nice scent).
 A portable clothes steamer can be purchased for well under $30.00 that will do the job just as well!

 How to Press a Suit Properly

 The video below shows both the tools needed and the technique for properly pressing a suit.
 The sleeve board demonstrated in this video is an essential but inexpensive tool that will enable you to press a suit with wrinkle-free professional quality results.
+It does a better job than a flat ironing board of retaining the shape of your suit as you iron.
 A pressing cloth is also needed to prevent scorching suit fabric when ironing, and this can be made from a clean old cotton shirt or sheet, A reminder: Unless pressing a suit is a skill you have already mastered, be sure to practice first on a suit that can be discarded!